xaaha/tldrnotes/src/content/blog/postgresql-with-podman.md

 category: PostgreSQL Podman
 ---

+## Comprehensive Guide: PostgreSQL with Podman

 Recently I needed to use different version of `PostgreSQL` on the same machine.
 While I found several way to version control PostgreSQL, they weren't an elegent solution.
-So, I decided to use container (podman) to use different version of PostgreSQL.
+So, I decided to use container (podman in this case) to use different version of PostgreSQL.

-# Comprehensive Guide: PostgreSQL with Podman

 ## 1. Basic Podman Commands